11 De novo Genome Assembly

 The characteristic of ancient DNA samples that pre-determines the success of the de novo assembly is the distribution of the DNA molecule length.
 Determine this distribution prior to running the de novo assembly to be able to predict the results of the de novo assembly.

-However, since the average length of the insert size of sequencing data (Figure 12.3) is highly correlated with the success of the assembly, we want to first evaluate it.
-For this we can make use of the program fastp (Chen et al. 2018).
+However, since the average length of the insert size of sequencing data (Figure 11.3) is highly correlated with the success of the assembly, we want to first evaluate it.
+For this we can make use of the program fastp

-The final histogram of the insert sizes that is returned by FastP can tell us how well preserved the DNA of an ancient sample is (Figure 12.4).
+The final histogram of the insert sizes that is returned by fastp can tell us how well preserved the DNA of an ancient sample is (Figure 11.4).
 The more the distribution is skewed to the right, i.e. the longer the DNA molecules are, the more likely we are to obtain long contiguous DNA sequences from the de novo assembly.
 A distribution that is skewed to the left means that the DNA molecules are more highly degraded and this lowers our chances for obtaining long continuous sequences.

 To infer the distribution of the DNA molecules, we can run the command